resbaz/MATLAB-StatisticsToolbox-Notes/fitting_the_data.md

 % Use fitdist to fit a normal distribution to
 % each of the clusters from the previous challenge
 % (flinders street on the weekend and weekday)

+% EXTENSION
+% create a line plot of the estimated Gaussian
+% distributions on top of the histograms
+% HINT: you don't have to look up the equation for a
+% Gaussian pdf to plot one, you can use the
+% function normpdf()
 ```

 There are heaps of distributions included in the standard `fitdist` function, most of which I have never even heard of...